mimir-labs/mimir-apps-sdk/guides/add-to-exists/README.md

 const accounts = await web3Accounts();
 ```

-## Sign and send transactions.
+## 3. Sign and send transactions

-Since Mimir's account is a multisig account, `extrinsics` signed by Mimir go through at least one layer of `AsMulti` wrapping.
-Therefore, special handling is required for the original transaction after signing with Mimir.
+The following code snippet demonstrates how to send a `transferKeepAlive` transaction using Mimir's multisig account.
+Apps pass the constructed Call to Mimir in hex string format.
+Mimir then reconstruct the transaction, which is wrapped in a new transaction by `AsMulti`.
+Therefore, apps need to use the transaction and signature returned by Mimir to construct a new transaction, and then send it to the chain.

+**It's important to note that transactions sent by Mimir are wrapped in `AsMulti`, so apps need to consider security implications.
+It's crucial to verify if the latest transaction returned by Mimir is reliable.
+In other words, whether the original transaction, after being wrapped by `AsMulti`, matches the expected transaction of apps.**

+**mimir will never tamper with transactions, and all code is open source.**

 ```js
 import { web3FromSource } from '@polkadot/extension-dapp';